 Surface Disinfecting After Illness

 Surface disinfecting after illness.
-The importance of surface disinfecting increases when someone in your home has the telltale signs of a cold or other viruses or complains of an upset tummy.
+The importance of surface disinfecting increases when someone in your home has telltale signs of cold or other viruses or complains of an upset tummy.

-When someone in your home is sick, you can expect many facets of your daily routine to undergo some changes, including how you clean your house.
+Begin cleaning and surface disinfecting your home as soon as signs of illness appear and daily until symptoms disappear.
+When someone in your home is sick, many facets of your daily routine can undergo changes, including how you clean your house.

 Take Care and Keep Everyone Safe

 Beyond washing your hands frequently and correctly, daily surface disinfecting and cleaning is your best defense.
 Flu viruses live on hard surfaces for up to 24 hours.

-Norovirus is commonly blamed for stomach bugs and can live on hard surfaces for up to two weeks.
+Norovirus, commonly blamed for stomach bugs, can live on hard surfaces for up to two weeks.

-Get Serious About Surface Disinfecting After Illness
+Serious Surface Disinfecting After Illness

 By focusing your cleaning efforts on your home's frequently touched objects and surfaces, using a disinfectant cleaner as a weapon of good, and shooting to kill the nasty germs in and out of sight, you can win the battle of the bugs (and infectious germs) in your home.